lorinatsivinirana/Floor-tile-calculator/Readme.md

 * Change the logo to have a synergy with the color of the extension

 ### 1.4.0 release - Reworked calculation
-* Modofied the room dimension calculation
+* Modified the room dimension calculation
 * Added the coefficients values for each unit to convert the room dimension values to cm

 ### 1.3.0 release - Fixed a bug with tile number